Carmona-MoraUCD/Human-Genomics-Browser/README.md

 URL --------------------- Optional.
 If the original raw dataset is shared in shared drive services and has a shared link, it can be posted here.
 Dataset Row Type -------- Used for the system to identify the dataset type.
 File Type 1 is "patient".
 File Type 2 is "gene" Gene Code --------------- Required when dataset row type is "gene".
 It will be "ENSG" for "File Type 2".
-Patient Code ------------ Required when dataset row type is "patient".
-It will be "UCDSS" for "File Type 1" and "AAUCD" for "File Type 1 - Different patient code"
+Patient Code (sample ID) ------------ Required when dataset row type is "patient or sample".
 ```
 Once the user uploads the data and it is successfully processed on the server, changes will appear on the gene/dataset pages.